arran4/golang-rcs/readme.md

 I couldn't find anything which would do what I wanted.
 Currently the code is usecase specific, but I'm happy to accept PRs.

+Note; there is a lot of work that needs to be done here to get it to the point it can be considered anything close to generally applicable. -- I will accept most PRs at the stage.

 # Usage

 The library is simple to use: